mendersoftware/mender-qa/Documentation/test-plans/men-7729-zephyr-onboarding.md

 - Server correctly identifies the device tier
 - Device authentication enforces the device limits for each tier accordingly
+    - For SP Tenant, the device limit is reflected in it's child tenants
 - The management API correctly reflects tier information, limits, and pricing from Stripe
 - Internal APIs for setting artifact size and rate limits work
 - The deployments service correctly enforces default artifact size limits of 5MB for "Micro" tier devices